S5SS/dok-patch/tutorials/mapping.md

 </dokmap>
 ```

 Start the map and take a picture looking straight down from as far as possible.
 This layout will allow you to find the origin, orientation and scale of the map in the image you just took.
-Its possible that the map isn't centered on (0, 0) and some of these points may be off the map/non existant.
+Its possible that the map isn't centered on (0, 0) and some of these artifacts may be off the map/non-existent.
 If that happens just play around with the values until everything is on the map.

 ![Layout planning example](layout-planning.png)

 Next step is to plan the layout.
-First draw some axis onto the map to make things easier.
+First draw some axis onto the map to make things easier, then draw the locations you want everything to be in.
+The above image doesn't use any artifacts since I used spawn locations instead because this build did not have artifacts yet however artifacts are the way to go since they don't move.

+The final step is to use the image to calculate the coordinates for all the objects.
+To do this use the measuring tool in an image editing program (you need something a little more advanced than paint.exe, GIMP is free and lets you do this quite easily).
+The measuring tool will most likely use pixels as distance so you need to change the measuring tool to measure in a different unit and set the unit so that the distances you measure are equal to in-game units.
+(In GIMP measure the distance from the origin to the `<artifact x="0" z="8000"/>` artifact in pixels.
+Go to `Image->Print Size...`.
+Set pixels per inch to be `[number of pixels] / 8000` since 8000 is the distance from the origin to this artifact.
+Then finally change the unit in the bottom left of the image editor to be inches).

+The measuring tool should show the x and y distances as well as the direct distance.
+Use the x and y distances (x->x, y->z) with the help of the axes if it doesn't show negative distances to work out the coordinates.
+Measure from the origin of the map (e.i. where the axes cross).